slashinfty/swiss-sk/README.md

 - Run tournament as single elimination
 - Change the starting match number (can change each round)
 - Drop/undrop players or change their name by clicking on them in players tab
+- Can add players during first round
 - Print pairings by match number or name
 - Filter pairings by match number or name
 - Toggle matches by active/all
 - Can input results with just keypad (entering `d` with results will drop that player)
 - Can clear results and overwrite results
+- Can edit matches
 - Standings update after each match
 - Filter standings by name
 - Print standings